nategrift/python-dashbaord-updater-script/README.md

 ## NOTICE

 This is a public project to show off my work, however it will not work for anyone as they do not have the software I was editing, and if they do it might be different location.

+Folder should be a sibling to the `roomroster` folder. and the folder should be named `roomroster`